openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/tools/cj-param-tool.md

 ## Get System Parameter Values

-- Retrieve the value of the specified system parameter:
+- Get the value of the specified system parameter with the following command:

   ```bash
   param get [name]